quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 ] } }
 ```

-Currently the ability to add to your user dictionary while running Helix is not supported, so adding words to the config is the best workaround.
+Currently, the ability to add to your user dictionary while running Helix is not supported, so adding words to the config is the best workaround.

 ## Scala